 For instance, for a major direct selling company Amware now uses a bagging machine (versus boxes) to reduce the weight of a package by a few ounces, while still accommodating the products that it holds.
 And because the machine handles label printing, label application, and package sealing, it also removes the labor component and related costs.

 Going from a box to a jiffy bubble mailer can knock anywhere from four to six ounces off the total weight of a package and reduce weight-based costs significantly.
-Multiply this savings across thousands (or millions) of packages a year and the overall reduction in costs can be dramatic.
+One shipper was able to convert a 2.02-pound shipment to a 1.8-pound shipment by switching to a polybag.
+That resulted in a $0.48 savings per package.
+For an item that ships out 75,000 times a year, that's a $36,000 savings.

 Another easy way to make packaging more efficient is by changing the dunnage that you’re using.
 Seemingly innocuous, the inexpensive or waste material used to load and secure cargo during transportation can elevate parcel shipping costs by adding weight to your package.